tonyvu2014/business-loan-app/README.md

 - frontend: Frontend app built with ReactJS
 - backend: Backend API app built with NestJS
+- accounting-app: A simulator of a third-party accounting provider app which is used to fetch balance sheet.
+This simulator will return a random balance sheet's numbers.
+- decision-engine-app: A simulator of a third-party decision engine app which is used to make the final loan application outcome.
+This simulator will return outcome as random.

 The app allow business to apply for loan, retrieve company's balance sheet from a third-party accounting provider, review and submit the loan application.
 A third-party decision engine will response with either approving or rejecting the loan.